 Season with salt and pepper and ladle the soup into bowls.
 Top with grated pecorino cheese (if using), basil leaves and a drizzle of olive oil.

-The lentils can be cooked in advance to make this a speedy supper.
+The green lentils can be cooked in advance to make this a speedy supper.
 Season the lentils with salt, pepper and olive oil and leave to cool.
 Once cool cover the lentils and place in the fridge.